 The Ganges delta/Ganges-Brahmaputra delta/Sundarbans delta is the world’s largest delta.
 Approximately 60% of the delta is in Bangladesh and the rest is in India.
 The ecosystem of this delta is one of a kind.
 The delta supports more than 300 million human population and is home to some enthralling flora and fauna including the Royal Bengal tiger.

 The Ganga has a lot of religious and cultural importance in India.
 The river is worshipped by the Hindus as ‘Mother Ganga’.
 Hindus believe that taking a dip in Ganga may wash away their sins.
 There are many pilgrimages associated with Ganga, one of those, the Kumbh Mela is the largest human gathering in the world.

 No other river in the world sustains as much life as Ganga does.
 You cannot imagine an Indian subcontinent blooming with life without Ganga.

-The future of Ganga as a perennial river is uncertain as both the Gangotri and Santopanth glaciers are receding because of the global warming.
-If Ganga becomes a seasonal river after a few hundred years then Ganga will not be as special as it is today.
+The future of the Ganga as a perennial river is uncertain as both the Gangotri and Santopanth glaciers are receding because of global warming.
+If Ganga becomes a seasonal river after a few hundred years then it will not be as special as it is today.
 The Ganga water may not be antibacterial, the Ganges delta may not be the largest, the dolphins may not exist, and the Ganga may lose its sacredness.